material-components/material-components-web-react/packages/select/README.md

 If the option elements do not require anything unique, you can omit passing `this.props.children` and set the `option` attribute.

+This shorthand option is most useful when you're select options come in the form of JSON.
+Typically when building a select, the options will be backed by an array of objects or strings (either from an API endpoint or a JSON File).
+If the label/value key names, you can run a `map` function over your options.

 ```js
 import React from 'react';
 import Select from '@material/react-select';